-2.16.75 REGISTRATION_OPEN
+2.16.83 REGISTRATION_OPEN

 Whether registration of new accounts is currently permitted.
-This optional setting can be be the default''True'' or changed to False.
+This optional setting can be be the default "True" or changed to False.

-Note: This setting affects built-in authentication by e-mail address or through the Python Social Auth.
-If using third-party authentication methods such as LDAP authentication, it just hides the registration form, but new users might still be able to sign in and create accounts.
+This setting affects built-in authentication by e-mail address or through the Python Social Auth (you can white list certain backends using REGISTRATION_ALLOW_BACKENDS).

+Note: If using third-party authentication methods such as LDAP authentication, it just hides the registration form, but new users might still be able to sign in and create accounts.